-SIToutcomes \$100ITI Indicative FY2024 STI outcomes The Group NPAT in 2024 of \$50.7 million was 50 per cent 80 below the NPAT hurdle of \$101.5 million.
-As financial performance was below the budget, the gateway 60 conditions for funding the STI in respect of the 2024 year were not met.
-10 40 As the STI pool in respect of FY2024 is not eligible to be funded no STI is expected to be paid to any KMP executive.
-Although no STI is expected to be payable, each KMP executive will still 20 be assessed on their individual performance against their KPIs 0 and role accountabilities in the first quarter of FY2025 in order 2020 2021 2022 2023 2024 to meet the requirements of the performance management framework of the Group.
-NPAT - Budget (\$m) · Scorecard measure FY2024 outcome Further de tail Gate-opener Actual NPA AT of \$50.7 m nillion was Company NPAT to exceed budgeted NOT OPENED below the target of \$101.5 million therefore the STI pool is not funded \$101.5 million in order to fund the STI pool CEO individual targets Tunueu Financial performance (30 per cent weighting) 100% AT of \$50.7 m Company NPAT Formal assessment of the performance of the CEO and 65% below the target of \$101.5 million therefore insufficient for the other Executives against their FY2024 KPIs will occur er to be trigg in September 2024.
-Irrespective of the outcome of this - process, no STI will be awarded to executive KMP in respect of FY2024 due to the NPAT gate-opener target not being achieved and the STI pool not being funded Employee engagement (10 per cent weighting) 100% engagement Improvement in employee engagement score by 65% improved by 2 per cent over 3 per cent over the last survey performed in FY2023 as a key indicator of workforce engagement the prior year Investment objectives (5 per cent weighting) 100% FY2024 PE DLinvestmer nt targets PDL investment in FY2024 and committed pipeline 100% and FY2025 target committed for FY2025 to sustain debt buying earnings Y pipeline ac hieved Strategic growth initiatives (55 per cent weighting) 100% er lending wa n completed Operational improvement, product development and market entry objectives, which represent key 65% ns and opera milestones to longer-term earnings growth. ment initiativ The specific objectives include: partly ac Expansion of loan facilities er lending op Achieving ingoing forecast returns on US PDL book es including r US operational improvement initiatives to achieve k balance ac improved efficiency including roll-out of digital duct develop es achieved oment collections channels 02/000//0 2 20.00000 Growth in consumer lending book within pro-forma economics including losses

-• Milestones in the credit card pilot
+Indicative FY2024 STI outcomes

+The Group NPAT in 2024 of \$50.7 million was 50 per cent below the NPAT hurdle of \$101.5 million.

+As financial performance was below the budget, the gateway conditions for funding the STI in respect of the 2024 year were not met.

+As the STI pool in respect of FY2024 is not eligible to be funded, no STI is expected to be paid to any KMP executive.
+Although no STI is expected to be payable, each KMP executive will still be assessed on their individual performance against their KPIs and role accountabilities in the first quarter of FY2025 in order to meet the requirements of the performance management framework of the Group.

+Scorecard measure FY2024 outcome Further detail

+Gate-opener

+Company NPAT to exceed budgeted \$101.5 million in order to fund the STI pool

+NOT OPENED

+Actual NPAT of \$50.7 million was below the target of \$101.5 million therefore the STI pool is not funded

+CEO individual targets

+Financial performance (30 per cent weighting) Company NPAT

+Company NEAT

+Formal assessment of the performance of the CEO and other Executives against their FY2024 KPIs will occur in September 2024.
+Irrespective of the outcome of this process, no STI will be awarded to executive KMP in respect of FY2024 due to the NPAT gate-opener target not being achieved and the STI pool not being funded

+Actual NPAT of \$50.7 million was below the target of \$101.5 million therefore insufficient for the gate-opener to be triggered

+Employee engagement (10 per cent weighting)

+Improvement in employee engagement score by 3 per cent over the last survey performed in FY2023 as a key indicator of workforce engagement

+Employee engagement score improved by 2 per cent over the prior year

+Investment objectives (5 per cent weighting)

+PDL investment in FY2024 and committed pipeline for FY2025 to sustain debt buying earnings

+FY2024 PDL investment targets and FY2025 target committed pipeline achieved

+Strategic growth initiatives (55 per cent weighting)

+Operational improvement, product development and market entry objectives, which represent key milestones to longer-term earnings growth.

+The specific objectives include:

+- Expansion of loan facilities - · Achieving ingoing forecast returns on US PDL book - US operational improvement initiatives to achieve improved efficiency including roll-out of digital collections channels - Growth in consumer lending book within pro-forma economics including losses - · Milestones in the credit card pilot

+- Consumer lending warehouse extension completed - US returns and operational improvement initiatives only partly achieved - Consumer lending operational objectives including record loan book balance achieved - New product development objectives achieved